JJHPhoto/portfolio/README.md

     a) Decided to color the webpage how I wanted to after seeing our instructor say that the colors given were not required to be the same.
     b) Got my header looking how I wanted.
     c) Worked on my banner image & subtitle with my tutor.
 I knew that I could use the same principles for the other images on the page.
+    d) Used a phrase in Mandarin that my best friend taught me.
+It means "Get better each day."
-    d) Ran into issues in my "sections" due to still not having a good understanding of flex.
+    e) Ran into issues in my "sections" due to still not having a good understanding of flex.
-    e) Played around in Google dev tools till I figured out what I was doing wrong.
+    f) Played around in Google dev tools till I figured out what I was doing wrong.
-    f) Added a poem for my “About Me” section that has been a favorite of mine since my best friend introduced it to me.
+    g) Added a poem for my “About Me” section that has been a favorite of mine since my best friend introduced it to me.

 ### 5. Finishing up.
     a) After running into style issues, decided to create classes for most of the elements in my page with the thinking that I’d consolidate the code after I finished.